 Your employer collects and stores your personal information such as Social Security numbers, payroll details, and even private medical information.
-Unfortunately, this information is not always safe, and security breaches can happen.
+Unfortunately, this information is not always safe, and security Data Breaches can happen.

 Some affected employees seek compensation from their employers for damages that occurred as a result of a breach.
 It is a top priority for organizations to have the right residential proxies to protect their employees’ personal information.
 Check out this blog post to find more information.
 We’ll also explain more in this article.